 New River Parks & Preserves

-The New River in West Virginia has attracted the development of parks and protected areas, including the New River Gorge National River.
+The New River in West Virginia has attracted the development of parks and protected areas, including the New River Gorge National Park and Preserve.
 The Bluestone Lake Wildlife Management Area and Bluestone State Park protects the southern reaches of the river downstream of the national river on Bluestone Lake.
 Babcock State Park as been developed on Manns Creek, a westward tributary of the New River located just upstream of the New River Gorge, and Hawks Nest State Park has been established on the cliffline at the downstream end of the gorge.
 The Boy Scouts of America host their Jamboree at the Bechtel National Scout Reserve on the gorge near Mount Hope, WV.
 Grandview and Sandstone Falls are two of the best known natural attractions on the river in West Virginia.